Transaction Lifecycle

 Requirements: Used when the user is not eligible for sponsorship.

-The tiered transaction model for Server Fundable Operations is as follows:
+The tiered transaction model for Management Operations is as follows:

 Description: Automatically signed and sent by the Lens API, with gas fees sponsored.